 Beginning in fourth grade, students who fail a class (less than 60%) will be required to make up the class in credit recovery.
 Students who fail three or more classes will automatically repeat the grade.
 Any student who fails a class will start the next year in academic probation.
-Secondary students who fail by more than five percentage points will be required to repeat the whole course content.
+Secondary students whose year-long average is lower than 55% will be required to repeat the whole course content.

-Tutorial arrangements for summer credit recovery must be approved by the principal, and should include a minimum of 30 hours of instructional time with an approved certified tutor.
+Plans for summer credit recovery should be created by the teacher and approved by the principal.
 NCAI will charge a standard fee of \$150 for each class that requires credit recovery.
 This fee is nonrefundable, even if the student does not complete the requirements or receive credit.